-- If PairGain/ADC components are used and no CPE power is required, the Wideband System 3190 chassis can power up to 12 doublers without necessitating the use of fans.
-(Recommended components include the HLU-319 List 5, the HDU-409, the HRU-402, and the HRU-411.) - Chassis configurations that do not use doublers do not require the use of fans.
+- If PairGain/ADC components are used and no CPE power is required, the Wideband 3190 chassis can power up to 12 doublers without necessitating the use of fans.
+(Recommended components include the HLU-319 List 5, HDU-409, and HRU-402.) - Chassis configurations that do not use doublers do not require the use of fans.
 However, NEBS requirements may restrict the installation to four chassis per rack if no fans are used.